 Established by Charter, the Council’s objective and purpose is to provide advice and research on road safety education to support the development and continuing improvement and efficacy of RSE programs in reducing youth road trauma.

 The Council helps ensure that RSE Programs remain evidence-based and at the forefront of quality road safety education for young people.
 The members of the Council are eminent researchers from Australia, New Zealand and the United Kingdom.
 The combined experience and expertise concerning youth road safety that they bring to our organisation is significant.

 Dr Neale Kinnear is a Chartered Psychologist in the study of human behaviour and transport and Lead Behavioural Scientist at Humn, a data-driven insurtech that’s reimagining vehicle insurance.
-Neale has experience of providing research and insight for governments and commercial clients providing technical expertise for evaluation, research, and evidence-based policy.
+Neale has experience of providing research and insight for governments and commercial clients providing technical expertise for developing interventions, evaluation and evidence-based policy.
 Neale has extensive knowledge and experience of international scientific literature in relation to driver behaviour particularly that of young and novice drivers, graduated driver licensing, driver training and education, distraction, telematics and speeding.
 His knowledge and expertise has been published in peer-reviewed academic journals, international books and has been presented widely at national and international conferences.
-Neale sits on the Young Driver Subcommittee and the Standing Committee on Operator Education and Regulation at the Transportation Research Board (TRB), USA.
+Neale also sits on the Young Driver Subcommittee and the Standing Committee on Operator Education and Regulation for the Transportation Research Board (TRB), USA.